THE LARGEST PUBLIC SIGN MUSEUM IN AMERICA

 FRIENDS OF THE MUSEUM

-Neonworks of Cincinnati is Cincinnati's only full-time neon sign shop, that creates custom signs for commercial and residential use, right inside of our building!
+Neonworks of Cincinnati is Cincinnati's only full-time neon sign shop!
+They create custom signs for commercial and residential use, and are located right inside of our building!
 Come watch one of the skilled craftsman create or repair neon signs during one of our weekday tours.
-It's one of the few crafts that can't be replicated with automation!
+Neon tube bending is one of the few crafts that can't be replicated with automation!
 Interested in getting a custom sign for commercial or residential use?
 They do that, too!
 Contact them at 513-771-8559 to find out more.
-Our weekday guided tours typically end with a demonstration from Neonworks!
+Our weekday guided tours typically end with a 15-20 minute demonstration inside of Neonworks!